jameshfisher/jameshfisher.com/_posts/2017-11-06-how-to-release-a-composer-package.md

 ---
-title: "How do I release a PHP Composer package?"
+title: How do I release a PHP Composer package?
-justification: "I'm learning this for work"
+justification: I'm learning this for work
-tags: ["programming", "php"]
+tags:
+  - php
+  - composer
+  - package-management
+  - programming
+taggedAt: '2024-03-26'
 ---

 [Composer](https://getcomposer.org/)